-The following development controls relate to dwelling houses in the R1 General Residential Zone, R2 Low Density Residential Zone, R3 Medium Density Zone and RU5 Village Zone across the Council area.
+The following development controls relate to dwelling houses and ancillary residential buildings in the R1 General Residential Zone, R2 Low Density Residential Zone, R3 Medium Density Zone and RU5 Village Zone across the Council area.

 Some development controls are general in nature and other controls are based on existing or proposed Lot sizes within the relevant zone.